 - S. Abhayananda, History of Mysticism: The Unchanging Testament — A survey of world mysticism written by an American practitioner of eastern spirituality.
 I don’t agree with all his conclusions/interpretations, but it’s fun to see who he includes.

 - Spencer Burke, The Heretic’s Guide to Eternity — I’m reading an advance proof of this forthcoming book.
-Look for a review, probably before the month is out, on my reviews page.
+Look for a review soon.

 - Michael Casey, Fully Human Fully Divine: An Interactive Christology — Casey is an Australian Cistercian; this book explores the Gospel of Mark as an initiatory text of deification.
 The writing is poetic, richly textured, and spiritually profound.